Poetry Book Reviews

 I think it is that the book is the manifestation of poems rooted in

-and completely aware of every day, ordinary physical reality,
+and aware of every day, ordinary physical reality,

 sitting at a specific outdoor cafe, on particular library steps,